-This action is being provided on an LEA-wide basis and we expect that all students, but especially those scoring, Standard Not Met on local and state assessments, will benefit.
-Because of the gap in performance and slow rate unduplicated pupils have recovered from pandemic related learning loss, we believe this action will support our unduplicated pupils in recovering from learning loss significantly more than other students as measured by an increase in percent proficient on math universal assessments.
+This action is being provided on an LEA-wide basis and we expect that all students, but especially those scoring Standard Not Met on local and state assessments, will benefit.
+Because of the gap in performance, we believe this action will support our unduplicated pupils in increasing their academic achievement significantly more than other students as measured by an increase in students scoring Standard Met on state and local assessments.